Health Insurance in Spain for Expats (2026 Guide): Cost, Coverage & Visa Requirements

 - Assuming public healthcare is automatic

-If you still have practical questions about visas, residency or healthcare after reading this guide, see our Spain Expat FAQ for clear answers to the most common expat doubts.
+If you still have practical questions about visas, residency or healthcare after reading this guide, see:

 Related Insurance Products